 That is, tweakings aside, the record album of 2014 is more less exactly the same as record album of 1949: twelve inches in diameter, made of a polyvinyl-based compound, housed in a cardboard jacket.

-So, what’s with all the dvd packaging?
+What’s with the dvd packaging?

 Then there is the DVD: approaching its 20th birthday, the manufacturers have yet to settle on such basics as the ideal set of choices/options (Play, Scene Selection, Set Up, Languages, Special Features, etc.) and their arrangement on your screen at the beginning of each movie.
 Some of these options are so damn clever they are difficult to navigate!